kartik-venugopal/swift-ffmpeg-player/README.md

 * [A detailed tutorial on the basics of ffmpeg](https://github.com/leandromoreira/ffmpeg-libav-tutorial) by leandromoreira.

+* An [outdated but pretty detailed ffmpeg tutorial](https://dranger.com/ffmpeg/tutorial01.html) that others have recommended.

 * rollmind's Swift/ffmpeg [demo app](https://github.com/rollmind/ffmpeg-swift-tutorial/tree/master/tutorial/tutorialhttps://github.com/rollmind/ffmpeg-swift-tutorial/tree/master/tutorial/tutorial) (somewhat outdated, but still helpful)

 * Another [Swift player implementation](https://github.com/rollmind/SweetPlayer) by rollmind

 * Sunlubo's [Swift wrapper for ffmpeg](https://github.com/sunlubo/SwiftFFmpeg)

+* For a more full-fledged AVAudioEngine setup, I point you to my other (far bigger) project: [Aural Player](https://github.com/maculateConception/aural-player)

+* A Swift ffmpeg [wrapper library](https://github.com/FFMS/ffms2) (that I'm not sure I understand but it should be mentioned).